PE & Sports Funding

 These come as a direct result of the funding we have been able to inject into the PE provision and we are very proud of every child.

-- Mrs Field led a running club for Mini Marathon runners to prepare for the race.
-The club was so successful that she continued to run an athletics club throughout the summer term with the support of parents.
+- Mrs Field & Mrs Shinn led a running club during the spring term for Mini Marathon runners to prepare for the race.

 - Breakfast club is up and running and promotes physical activity through games.
-A number of pupil premium children attend breakfast.
+A number of pupil premium children attend the provision.

 - The Year 6 Sport Squad has supported the PE lead in hosting several football festivals and friendly matches for other local cluster schools.

-- The whole school took part in a Zumbathon to raise money for the NSPCC which was a fantastic event.
+- The whole school took part in a Zumbathon to raise money for Red Nose Day which was a fantastic event.

 - All teachers are aiming to teach two hours of PE each week.
 Teachers are using Real PE to teach fundamental skills as well as games, gymnastics and dance.